-During the 1980s trade relations developed a significant scope.
-Highlights were the construction of a factory for trucks and tractors by Steyr-Daimler-Puch AG in Bauchi in 1979 and the opening of a steelwork in Warri in 1982 led by Voest Alpine AG (the biggest and most advanced steelwork in Sub-Saharan Africa up to today).
+During the 1980s, trade relations developed an especially significant scope.
+Highlights were the construction of a truck and tractor factory by Steyr-Daimler-Puch AG in Bauchi in 1979 and the opening of a steelwork in Warri in 1982 led by Voest Alpine, the biggest and most advanced steelwork in Sub-Saharan Africa to date.

 Today the best-known Austrian products are laces from Lustenau.
 In addition, Austrian companies are active in the areas of electricity production and the construction of hospitals.
 Fields of future co-operation are renewable energies and energy efficiency.

 Assistance for Austrians in emergency situations